jundalisay/sp/content/en/research/galen/natural/book-2/chapter-01.md

 But, you sapient folk, Erasistratus himself supposed that Nature took thought for the animals’ future, and was workmanlike in her method; and at the same time he maintained that the biliary fluid was useless in every way for the animals.
 Now these two things are incompatible.
 For how could Nature be still looked on as exercising forethought for the animal when she allowed a noxious humour such as this to be carried off and distributed with the blood?...

 This, however, is a small matter.
 I shall again point out here the greatest and most obvious error.
-For if the yellow bile adjusts itself to the narrower vessels and stomata, and the blood to the wider ones, for no other reason than that blood is thicker and bile thinner, and that the stomata of the veins are wider and those of the bile-ducts narrower,180 then it is clear that this watery and serous superfluity,181 too, will run out into the bile-ducts quicker than does the bile, exactly in proportion as it is thinner than the bile!
+For if the yellow bile adjusts itself to the narrower vessels and stomata, and the blood to the wider ones, for no other reason than that blood is thicker and bile thinner, and that the stomata of the veins are wider and those of the bile-ducts narrower, then it is clear that this watery and serous superfluity, too, will run out into the bile-ducts quicker than does the bile, exactly in proportion as it is thinner than the bile!

 How is it, then, that it does not run out?
 “Because,” it may be said, “urine is thicker than bile!”
 This was what one of our Erasistrateans ventured to say, herein clearly disregarding the evidence of his senses, although he had trusted these in the case of the bile and blood.